 Python Variables

-A variable in Python is a container for storing data values.
+In Python, a variable acts as a placeholder for storing different types of data.
 When you create a variable, you are essentially reserving a portion of memory to hold a value that you can reference, use, or modify later in your program.

 In Python: